okto88-alt/LIST--HUNTER/README.md

-# HUNTER Members Dashboard - PREMIUM
+# HUNTER Members  - Dashboard

 A premium, ultra-modern, secure, view-only dashboard for displaying HUNTER team members.
 This dashboard provides a sophisticated interface with advanced search, filtering, and premium animations.